tenseiken/docker-qbittorrent-wireguard/README.md

 ```

 If you prefer to use docker-compose instead of docker run, you can use the Docker-Compose.yml file to get started.
 It only has the required configuration (as with the docker run command above), but it will get you started.

+# Using VueTorrent
+If you'd like to use [VueTorrent](https://github.com/VueTorrent/VueTorrent), do the following in your web UI once it's up and running:

+- Click the "Settings" gear icon.
+- Click the "Web UI" tab.
+- Check the box for "Use alternative Web UI".
+- Set the "Files location" text box to: `/etc/vuetorrent`
+- Click "Save".
+- The page will refresh and load the VueTorrent web UI.
+- Log in with your normal web UI credentials.

 # Issues
 If you are having issues with this container please submit an issue on GitHub.